2lay/LegacyEfficiency/README.md

 </div>

-**LegacyEfficiency** is a port of Old Efficiency by *superehostile* to modern versions of Minecraft.
+**LegacyEfficiency** is a Minecraft mod originally developed by *superehostile* and ported to newer versions.
+This mod reintroduces the old block-breaking speeds from previous versions of the game.

-This is a mod that brings back the old block-breaking speed from older Minecraft versions, affecting all block types.

 ## **💕 Credits**
 - [superehostile](https://legacy.curseforge.com/members/superehostile) for the original [mod](https://legacy.curseforge.com/minecraft/mc-mods/old-efficiency-fabric)